-Table 7 lists the embedded accommodations available for the WY-TOPP assessments for those students for whom the accommodations are included on an IEP or 504 Plan.
+Table 8 lists the embedded accommodations available for the WY-TOPP and WY-ALT assessments for those students for whom the accommodations are included on an IEP or 504 Plan.
 The table includes a description of each accommodation along with recommendations for when the accommodation might be needed and how it can be used.
-(Adapted from Smarter Balanced, p.
+(Smarter Balanced, p.
 18)

-Table 7.
-Embedded Accommodations (Adapted from Smarter Balanced, pp. 18-19)
+Table 8: Embedded Accommodations (Smarter Balanced, pp Appendix K: WY-TOPP K-2

-Embedded Accommodation Description Recommendations for Use American Sign Language (ASL) (for ELA listening items) (See Non- embedded Accommodations for alternate forms of sign language) Test content is translated into ASL video.
+Embedded Accommodation Description Recommendations for Use American Sign Language (ASL) (for ELA listening items) (See Non-embedded Accommodations for alternate forms of sign language) Test content is translated into ASL video.
 ASL human signer and the signed test content are viewed on the same screen.
 Students may view portions of the ASL video as often as needed.
-Must be set in TIDE prior to testing.
+Must be pre-set in TIDE prior to testing.
 Some students who are deaf or hard of hearing and who typically use ASL may need this accommodation when accessing text-based content in the assessment.
 The use of this accommodation may result in the student needing additional overall time to complete the assessment.
 For many students who are deaf or hard of hearing, viewing signs is the only way to access information presented orally.
 It is important to note, however, that some students who are hard of hearing will be able to listen to information presented orally if provided with appropriate amplification and a setting in which extraneous sounds do not interfere with clear presentation of the audio presentation in a listening test.

 Embedded Accommodation Description Recommendations for Use Braille (For use with an embosser for the print-on-demand option.)
 A raised-dot code that individuals read with the fingertips.
 Graphic material (e.g., maps, charts, graphs, diagrams, and illustrations) is presented in a raised format (paper or thermoform).
-ELA UEB contracted Note: UEB uncontracted will be offered in grades 3-6 during the 2018-19 school year Mathematics UEB contracted with Nemeth UEB contracted with VEB Math Science UEB contracted with Nemeth See Braille Test Administration Manual Students with visual impairments may read text via braille.
+ELA • UEB Contracted Mathematics and Science • UEB Contracted with Nemeth Braille Code See Assistive Technology Manual Some students with visual impairments may use braille in order to access assessment materials.
 Tactile overlays and graphics also may be used to assist the student in accessing content through touch.
 Due to limitations with refreshable braille technology and math braille codes, refreshable braille is available only for ELA.
-For math, braille will be presented via embosser; embosser-created braille can be used for ELA also.
+For math, Braille will be presented via embosser; embosser-created braille can be used for ELA also.
 Alternative text descriptions are embedded in the assessment for all graphics.
 The type of braille presented to the student (contracted or uncontracted) is set in TIDE.
 The use of this accommodation may result in the student needing additional overall time to complete the assessment.
 Any portion of the test embossed during testing must be collected and securely destroyed in order to protect the security of the test content.